Active investing approach

 The performance data shown is past performance and is no guarantee or reliable indicator of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 To obtain the most recent month-end performance, visit troweprice.com.

 Analysis by T. Rowe Price.
 Source: Morningstar.
-The target date funds included in the combined portfolios were (1) defined as passive by Morningstar as they were listed as index-based within their Morningstar Institutional Category, and (2) with the Morningstar universe sharing the same target date as each Retirement Fund.
+The target date funds included in the combined portfolios were (1) defined as passive as they were identified by as having an “Active Passive Breakdown Percent Index Funds” of 75% or greater, and (2) in the Morningstar universe sharing the same target date as each Retirement Fund.
 Combined portfolios were equally weighted and based on the oldest share class of each competing passive target date fund.
-The Retirement 2005 Fund was excluded from the study, as it had a limited number of passive peer constituents in the Morningstar universe; the Retirement 2065 Fund was excluded due to lack of a 10-year track record.
+Analysis considers vintages of T. Rowe Price Retirement Funds at or near retirement; if all vintages with a 10-year track record were analyzed, 98% of periods show outperformance of the calculated category passive average.

 Although in the same category, there may be material differences among target date funds, including fees, expenses, and the portfolio mix of investments.
 Active investing may have higher costs than passive investing and may underperform the broad market or passive peers with similar objectives.
 Passive investing may lag the performance of actively managed peers as holdings are not reallocated based on changes in market conditions or outlooks on specific securities.
 Results for other time periods will differ.

-©2025 Morningstar, Inc. All rights reserved.
-The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
+©2026 Morningstar, Inc. All rights reserved.
+The information contained here in: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.